Congratulations to the Leys Team - our worthy Debate 2018 Winners.

 DAY 2 TUESDAY

-10am Talks at the Netherhall School VI Form.
+10am Talk at the Netherhall School VI Form.

-12noon Talks at the Stephen Perse VI Form
+12noon Talk at the Stephen Perse VI Form

 Lunch for Lydia with her Rotary Hosts followed by a Tour of the City.

 9.20am A Visit to the St Ivo VI Form.

 1.10pm A Visit to Comberton Village College VI Form.

 2.45pm Talk at The Leys School VI Form

 Jen Little (Chair) is an Employability Adviser with Anglia Ruskin University working with students, academics, businesses and organisations to raise the employability and work ready skills of the students.
 Prior to this she spent over 18 years in the world of recruitment recruiting a range of people from Managing Directors to graduates across the globe.
 Jen re-started the Cambridge chapter of JCI (Junior Chamber International) in 2009 and whilst with this organisation debated at local, international and at global level.
 She is passionate about young people developing skills that can help them in employment and as such is thrilled to be asked to judge this year’s Rotary Peace One Day Schools Debates.